Decipher/textimage/README.txt

 Textimage
 ---------------

-This module performs two functions:
-1. Provides an image challenge captcha.
-You will need to install captcha.module first.
-2. Provides all text->image functionalities, for things like automated custom headers, etc.
+This module provides all text->image functionalities, for things like automated custom headers, etc.

 INSTALLING